ZapCodes/qb-vehiclekeys/README.md

  * Any problems you can leave into the @ISSUES section!

- * Or make fixes your self if you are  know what these scripts are standing for or how they were build up
+ * Or make fixes your self if you know how these scripts are made for